hartm0120/Cyber-Security-Bootcamp-Project-1---VN-with-ELK-STACK/README.md

 ![This is an image](https://github.com/hartm0120/Cyber-Security-Bootcamp-Project-1---VN-with-ELK-STACK/blob/main/Ansible/Playbook%20File%20Host%20Example.png)

-Run the playbook by running the command ansible-playbook [playbook-file-name].yml.
+Run the playbook by running the command 'ansible-playbook [playbook-file-name].yml'.
 To confirm the ELK playbook installed as expected run the command sudo docker ps, and navigate to http://52.243.75.234:5601/app/kibanna to check that the installation is working as expected.
 Please refer to the ansible folder for all playbook and config files for more detail.

 ### Testing the system and using the Kibana App